canonical/lxd/doc/reference/devices_nic.md

 The following NICs can be added using only the `nictype` option:

-- [`physical`](nic-physical): Passes a physical device from the host through to the instance.
-  The targeted device will vanish from the host and appear in the instance.
 - [`ipvlan`](nic-ipvlan): Sets up a new network device based on an existing one, using the same MAC address but a different IP.
 - [`p2p`](nic-p2p): Creates a virtual device pair, putting one side in the instance and leaving the other side on the host.
 - [`routed`](nic-routed): Creates a virtual device pair to connect the host to the instance and sets up static routes and proxy ARP/NDP entries to allow the instance to join the network of a designated parent interface.